-- Main political parties from Australia struck by a cyberattack from a “sophisticated state actor”.
+- Main political parties from Australia struck by a cyber attack from a “sophisticated state actor”.
 Especially when there is a little time in elections.
 It is said that just ten days after their computer networks became subject to a “malicious intent”.
-Now, they are forcing the government to order an investigation to make a strategy for Cybersecurity. political parties from Australia
+Now, they are forcing the government to order an investigation to implement a cybersecurity strategy.

-- Accenture said that there could be a loss of $5.2tr over the next five years, to the companies worldwide due to Cyber Risk.
+- Accenture stated that there could be a loss of $5.2 tr over the next five years, to the companies worldwide due to cyber risk.
 This amount in total is the size of the combined economies of Spain, Italy, and France.
-Accenture

-- Several German politicians, including Angela Merkel’s personal details, is stolen and published.
+- Several German politicians, including Angela Merkel’s personal details, are stolen and published.
 The impact of damage caused by the cyberattack is not yet calculated, although it was a severe attack.
-German politicians

-- Republican leaders released a report regarding the Equifax data breach on Monday, listing a series of Cybersecurity risks and failures that preceded in 2017 where data of over 140 million Americans were compromised.
-Republican leaders
+- Republican leaders released a report regarding the Equifax data breach on Monday, listing a series of cybersecurity risks and failures that preceded in 2017 where data of over 140 million Americans was compromised.

 - Self-styled “hacktivist” researchers revealed a huge data breach with hints for many major hotel chains around the globe.